Deutsch: Prêt-à-Porter / Español: Prêt-à-Porter / Português: Prêt-à-Porter / Français: Prêt-à-Porter / Italiano: Prêt-à-Porter

 --

-Related Articles
+Related Articles to the term 'Prêt-à-Porter'

-Type ■■■■■■■■■■
+'Type' ■■■■■■■■■■

 Type: In the context of fashion, "type" generally refers to the different categories or classifications . . .
 Read More

-Ready-to-Wear ■■■■■■■■■■
+'Ready-to-Wear' ■■■■■■■■■■

 Ready-to-Wear (also known as prêt-à-porter) refers to clothing that is mass-produced in standard sizes . . .
 Read More

-Couture ■■■■■■■
+'Couture' ■■■■■■■

 Couture refers to: 1.
 The business of designing, making, and selling highly fashionable, usually custom-made . . .
 Read More

-Retail in the fashion context refers to the sale of clothing, footwear, and accessories to consumers . . .
+Classification in the maritime context refers to the systematic categorization of ships and other marine . . .
 Read More